 As part of the departmental performance reporting process, CICS prepares its annual departmental financial statements on a full accrual basis in accordance with Treasury Board accounting policies, which are based on Canadian generally accepted accounting principles for the public sector.
 However, the spending authorities voted by Parliament remain on an expenditure basis.

-In response to the evolving needs of clients, the Conference Services Division, as in previous fiscal periods, continues to integrate new technologies into service delivery processes and day-to-day operations.
+In response to the evolving needs of clients, the Conference Services Division, as in the previous fiscal period, continues to transform its service delivery model to encompass video-conferencing and other new technologies.

 Approval by Senior Officials